bigfoothq/csl-parser/csl-parser/main/core/doc/csl_reqs.md

 - Empty RUN content
 - Empty TO patterns
 - Nested TASKS blocks
+- Note: Empty TASKS (no operations) is valid

 ### Error Reporting
 - Line numbers in all errors are 1-indexed